MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/configure-kerberos-constrained-delegation.md

 ## Summary

-This article provides step-by-step instructions for how to implement Service for User to Proxy (S4U2Proxy) or Kerberos-only constrained delegation for Web Enrollment proxy pages.
-This article describes two configuration scenarios:
+This article provides step-by-step instructions to implement Service for User to Proxy (S4U2Proxy) or Kerberos-only constrained delegation for Web Enrollment proxy pages.
+This article describes the following configuration scenarios:

 - Configuring delegation for a custom service account
-- Configuring delegation to the **NetworkService** account
+- Configuring delegation to the NetworkService account

 > [!NOTE]
-> The workflows that are described in this article are is specific to a particular environment.
+> The workflows that are described in this article are specific to a particular environment.
 The same workflows may not work for a different situation.
 However, the principles remain the same.
-The following figure summarizes this environment:
+The following figure summarizes this environment.
 > :::image type="content" source="./media/configure-kerberos-constrained-delegation/constrained-delegation-environment.png" alt-text="Types of servers in the example environment.":::

 ## Scenario 1: Configure constrained delegation for a custom service account